caffeines/foodwala/README.md

 ### Installation steps:

 #### Option 01: docker-compose
+> If you get any error regarding PostgreSQL.
+Please, set up a PostgreSQL database.

 + cp .env.example prod.env
 + fill the .env file in with proper credentials for docker environment
 + chmod +x setup.sh